life-itself/artearthtech.com/content/blog/2017-06-06-examining-the-way-we-live-now.md

 ---
 date: 2017-06-06
-title: Examining 'The Way We Live Now': What do we really want?
+title: "Examining 'The Way We Live Now': What do we really want?"
-slug: thewaywelivenow
+slug: examining
 eventdate: 2017-06-06
 section: projects
 logoPath: logo-aet-gathering02.png